talwat/lowfi/README.md

 ## Why?

-I really hate modern music platforms, and I wanted a small, "suckless" app that would just play random lofi without video.
+I really hate modern music platforms, and I wanted a small, simple
+app that would just play random ambient music without video and other fluff.

-It was also designed to be fairly resilient to inconsistent networks, and as such it buffers 5 whole songs at a time instead of parts of the same song.
+Beyond that, it was also designed to be fairly resilient to inconsistent networks, and as such it buffers 5 whole songs at a time instead of parts of the same song.

-See [Scraping](#scraping) if you're interested in downloading the tracks.
-Beware, there's a lot of them.

 ## Installing